 How Many Cords Are in a Rank of Wood?

-A cord of wood and a rank of wood are terms used interchangeably to refer to the same thing: a stack of firewood that measures 4 feet in height, 4 feet in width, and 8 feet in length.
+A cord of wood and a rank of timber are terms used interchangeably to refer to the same thing: a stack of firewood that measures 4 feet in height, 4 feet in width, and 8 feet in length.
 This stack takes up 128 cubic feet of space, providing enough firewood for many homes.
 But how many cords are actually in a rank of wood?

-If you are interested in cord costs, Please read our article about How Much a Cord of Wood costs.
+If you are interested in cord costs, please read our article about how much a Cord of Wood costs.

 How Many Cords Are in a Rank of Wood?